Skip to main content

 rldp.answer query_id:int256 data:bytes = rldp.Message;

-When the receiver has collected the pieces of rldp.messagePart necessary to assemble a complete message, it concat them all together, decodes using FEC and deserializes the resulting byte array into one of the rldp.query or rldp.answer structures, depending on the type (tl prefix id).
+Once the receiver has gathered the necessary rldp.messagePart pieces to reconstruct the complete message, it concatenates them, decodes them using FEC, and then deserializes the resulting byte array into either an rldp.query or rldp.answer structure, depending on the type indicated by the tl prefix id.

 FEC

-Valid Forward Error Correction algorithms for use with RLDP are RoundRobin, Online, and RaptorQ.
-Currently for data encoding RaptorQ is used.
+Valid Forward Error Correction (FEC) algorithms suitable for RLDP include RoundRobin, Online, and RaptorQ.

 RaptorQ

-The essence of RaptorQ is that the data is divided into so-called symbols - blocks of the same, predetermined size.
+The core concept of RaptorQ is the division of data into symbols, which are blocks of a fixed, predetermined size.

-The generated symbols are sent to the peer until he reports that all data has been received and restored (decoded) by applying the same discrete operations.
+The symbols are transmitted to the peer until they confirm that all data has been received and successfully restored (decoded) by applying the same discrete operations.

 RLDP-HTTP

-The user on his side launches the proxy, for example, Tonutils Proxy, and uses the .ton sites, all traffic is wrapped in the reverse order, requests go to the local HTTP proxy, and it sends them via RLDP to the remote TON site.
+On the user's side, they launch a proxy, such as Tonutils Proxy, to access the .ton sites.
+All traffic is wrapped in the reverse order: requests are sent to the local HTTP proxy, which then forwards them via RLDP to the remote TON site.

-HTTP inside RLDP is implemented using TL structures:
+HTTP communication within RLDP is structured using TL formats:

 http.header name:string value:string = http.Header;